shihabmridha/shihabmridha.github.io/content/posts/promise-all-runs-in-parallel.md

 ### How would Promise.all behave?

 Depending on the "Task/CPU" it might run in parallel or concurrently or sequentially.
 We are gonna ignore the hyper-threaded CPU this time.
 In single-core CPU the promises would run concurrently and in multi-core CPU they can be executed (!) in parallel for CPU intensive tasks.
-Most of the modern computers can do parallel I/O. So, it is kind of safe to assume that network call, file read/write etc tasks can run in parallel.
+As explained earlier most of the modern computers can do I/O in parallel.
+So, it is kind of safe to assume that network call, file read/write etc tasks can run in parallel.

 `Promise.all` will return a reject promise if any of the given promises rejects.
 But, the reject will contain the reason for the first reject event if multiple reject happens.